google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

-To complete TODO SW-4 in __app/service-worker.js__, write the code to respond to fetch requests with the "cache, falling back to network" strategy.
+To complete TODO SW-4 in __app/service-worker.js__, write the code to respond to fetch requests with the " [cache, falling back to network](/web/fundamentals/instant-and-offline/offline-cookbook/#cache-falling-back-to-network)" strategy.
 First, look for the response in the cache and if it exists, respond with the matching file.
 If the file does not exist, request the file from the network and cache a clone of the response.
 Save the file when you have completed this step.